 Mt.
 Fuji — Take a Trip to Japan’s Sacred Mountain

-This day trip speaks for itself.
+Perhaps one of the most unmissable and irresistible day trips from Tokyo, this one speaks for itself.
 Visiting the 3,776-meter-high Fuji, the tallest mountain in Japan is on many people’s bucket list when visiting Japan.
 There are various ways to get to Mt.
 Fuji, for example – you can take the train from Tokyo or Shinjuku station to ‘Mt Fuji’ station, there are various speeds and prices and the time ranges from two-three hours.
 There’s also a bus from Haneda airport, Shinjuku, and Tokyo stations which takes around three hours and is cheaper than the train.

 Once you’ve seen or hiked Mt.Fuji, many people spend time exploring the five lakes around within the mountain area which make up a sort of resort with hours of natural scenery to explore.
 You can take a public bus around the lakes or walk, walking maps are provided at the bus and train station.